mlabs-haskell/Tuxedo/webservice-wallet/README.md

 ## Guided tour for REST APIS usage

-This guided tour shows orest apis usage and curl command used to hit the end points :
+This guided tour shows REST apis usage and curl command used to hit the endpoints :

 ### Minting coins